dspraneeth07/AccentAssist/README.md

-# ⚡ QwiXAccent - AI Pronunciation Analyzer
+# ⚡ AccentAssist - AI Pronunciation Analyzer

-QwiXAccent is an advanced AI-powered pronunciation analysis tool designed to help users master American English pronunciation.
+AccentAssist is an advanced AI-powered pronunciation analysis tool designed to help users master American English pronunciation.
 Using cutting-edge speech recognition and AI analysis, it provides real-time feedback on pronunciation accuracy, helping users improve their accent and speaking confidence.

 ## 🚀 Features